wyaneva/BabelStream/index.md

 ---

 GPU-STREAM is a benchmark used to measure the memory transfer rates to/from capacity memory.
-Unlike other memory bandwidth benchmarks this does *not* include any PCIe transfer time for attatched devices.
+Unlike other memory bandwidth benchmarks this does *not* include any PCIe transfer time for attached devices.
 This benchmark is similar in spirit, and based on, the STREAM benchmark [1] for CPUs.

 The choice of one programming model over another should ideally not limit the performance that can be achieved on a device.